ShadiyahMangru/OCPJavaSE8ProgrammerIIEssentials/README.md

    - read() returns -1 when end of stream/file reached
    - note for output: if destination file already exists, will be overwritten
    - note for input: FileNotFoundException (subclass of IOException) if file not found
+- **BufferedInputStream and BufferedOutputStream classes:**
+   - to wrap FileInputStream and FileOutputStream
+   - common to use Buffered classes anytime reading/writing data with byte arrays (because of performance improvement when move from nonbuffered to buffered file access)

 ...